daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

      ```

 2. **Market Features Normalization**:
-   - Market features such as return, volatility, and treasury rates are also normalized using batch normalization, catering to their dynamic ranges and distributions:
+   - Market features (S&P returns, VIX, treasury rates, mean of surface IVs, and std. of surface IVs) are also normalized using batch normalization, catering to their dynamic ranges and distributions:
      ```math
      \text{norm\_market\_feature} = \text{BatchNorm1d}(\text{market feature})
      ```